-After the release of the WAEC 2017 results and also the JAMB results, I have seen the result of so many candidates.
+After the release of the Jamb 2020 results , I have seen the result of so many candidates.
 While some passed excellently, others passed while the rest failed.
 In this article, I will be focusing on those that failed their examination.

-However, I will not limit it to WAEC and JAMB examinations only but also NECO,other external examinations and school examinations.
+However, I will not limit it to WAEC and JAMB examinations only but also NECO, Post Utme that is upcoming very soon.
 A lot of candidates have asked me different questions including:

 - Why did I fail WAEC?